 7 minutes read

 Often a developer doesn't write everything from scratch but uses already written code.
 It saves them some time.
-However, there are some downsides such as the inability to edit the used code, especially when the code comes from another developer.
-Let's look how to optimize your work!
+However, there are some downsides, such as the inability to edit the used code, especially when the code comes from another developer.
+Let's look at how to optimize your work!

 Problem with existing classes